-Finally, the California Consumer Privacy Act (CCPA) took effect January 1, and impacts a significant number of for-profit companies doing business with California residents.
+Finally, the California Consumer Privacy Act or “CCPA” took effect January 1, and impacts a significant number of for-profit companies doing business with California residents.
 CCPA imposes a number of GDPR-like requirements on collection and use of consumer data, and permits private citizens to bring lawsuits, including class actions.
-For more information regarding CCPA, see our blog post from July 10, 2018.
+For more information regarding CCPA, see our blog post of July 10, 2018.

 Time for a Cyber-Coverage Check-Up

 - Broad Regulatory Investigations & Fines Coverage.
 Not all cyber insurance products cover the kinds of misuse or mishandling of consumer data that is the focus of GDPR and CCPA.
 Remember: cyber insurance developed to deal with liability from hacking of credit card data.
 That was long before the current legislative focus on consumer privacy.
 Older policy forms often only respond if someone hacks into your system (this has been a particular problem with social engineering fraud).
 So make sure that your policy covers liability arising from GDPR and CCPA violations of all kinds, not just hacking.